etherdata-blockchain/etdstats_user_contract/README.md

-# CryptoPass Smart Contract
+# User contract

-This repo contains the smart contract for CryptoPass, a decentralized password management software.
+This repo contains the source code for ETDStats user system